ACCM College is currently offering a 25% discount on all of our courses!

 COLLEGE DETERMINES COURSE SUITABILITY

 ACCM College's Service One Team will onboard you.
 They will normally call you on the business day that you enrol to guide you and to book a time for your formal induction call.
+You must have access to Webclass on a computer or laptop during this call.
 A key part of the induction is to determine your suitability for the course (having considered your Initial Skills Assessment, your goals and items discussed with you).
 Note that before this can be done – you must complete the Administrative items on Webclass.

 INDIVIDUAL LEARNING NEEDS IDENTIFIED AND TRAINING PLAN DEVELOPED